Noncommutative Geometry of Gravity, Strings and Fields: A Panoramic Overview: Deformation Quantization

 The formality maps are required to satisfy a set of formality conditions.
 The simplest of these reads as

 where here $\star$ is regarded as a bidifferential operator.
-This implies that the star-product $\star$ is associative, if and only if $\theta$ is a Poisson bivector, which is the original setting of Kontsevich's construction.
+This implies that the star-product $\star$ is associative, if and only if $\theta$ is a Poisson bivector, This is the original setting of Kontsevich's construction and it arises as the on-shell condition (BV master equation) for the Poisson sigma-model \eqref{eq:PsigmaM}.

 However, as noted by~\cite{Cornalba:2001sm,Mylonas:2012pg}, the formula \eqref{eq:Kontstar} still makes sense more generally beyond the case of Poisson structures and can serve to define a nonassociative star-product.
 In this case the non-vanishing Schouten bracket implies that the Jacobi identity for the bracket is violated.
 This is related to the presence of $H$-flux in the string theory setting, and is formally analogous to the nonassociativity in quantum mechanics with magnetic monopoles that we discussed in \S\ref{sec:quantumonquantized}.